unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ### NFS (Network File System)

-NFSv4 support was introduced in Unraid 6.
+NFSv4 support is available in Unraid.
 You can enable or disable it for %%user shares|user-share%% and adjust the `fuse_remember` tunable to help resolve *NFS Stale File Handle* errors.
  <div style={{ margin: 'auto', maxWidth: '400px'}}>

   ![NFS](/img/settings-nfs.png)